arukusuiinpu/didimisssomething/README.md

 # Did I Miss Something?

-The project contained in this repository automatically downloads and updates **mods and configs** of your minecraft client according to a child repository.
+The project contained in this repository automatically downloads and updates ~mods and configs~ **everything from the modpack repository** of your minecraft client according to a child repository.

 It uses [GitHub Api](https://api.github.com/) to get the **latest release** and populates the game with it.